 There are many errors with the above.

-First, the Europeans are uniting and growing larger.
+First, the Europeans are uniting and, notwithstanding the Brexit, its influence is growing larger.

 Second, they do have major military plans.
 For years it has been working on the Galileo GPS system which it intends to use for military purposes (see EU, UK, US, Asia, & Galileo).
 Europe also has started to test the Large Hadron Collider (see Why Prophecy?
 Because the LHC Will Not End the World Next Week), which is considered as the premier physics project in the entire world–this is attracting many of the leading scientists and is likely to improve its military abilities.